Shopping for a new Ford Escape?

 Choose a Style Below for Colors and Options

 |$ 21,772||$ 23,100|

 FWD 4-Door SEIntercooled Turbo Regular Unleaded I-4, 1.6 L

 FWD 4-Door TitaniumIntercooled Turbo Regular Unleaded I-4, 1.6 L

 Front Wheel Drive

 4WD 4-Door SEIntercooled Turbo Regular Unleaded I-4, 1.6 L

 |$ 25,457||$ 27,300|

-Just last year, the Ford Escape emerged from a transformation—escaping its boxy, SUV-influenced past and becoming a rakish, sporty, more carlike crossover with crisp handling, potent engines, and even a little more passenger space.
-The 2014 Escape carries into 2014 mostly unchanged, although the Escape SEL trim has been dropped from the lineup.
+Last year, the Ford Escape fled its boxy, SUV-influenced past and became a rakish, sporty, more carlike crossover with crisp handling, potent engines, and even a little more passenger space.
+The 2014 Escape latches onto that well-received transformation, carrying into 2014 mostly unchanged, although the Escape SEL trim has been dropped from the lineup.

 And there's certainly no need for any change on this model yet.
 Americans are just noticing—and getting used to—the look of the new Escape.
 From 2001 to 2012, you'll remember, the Escape did its best impression of the first-generation Explorer, down to the grille and window shapes and even the outdated graining of its interior plastics.
 This current 2014 Escape is everything but that—a rakish profile and aggressive road-going stance on the outside; sporty, almost cockpit-like layout inside.